Quantum channel decomposition with pre- and post-selection: Conclusion

 The channel-decomposition technique is useful, but it suffers from the exponential increase of the number of decompositions, or equivalently the sampling overhead $\gamma$, with respect to the size of the target channel.
 This paper proposed a general method for reducing this cost by focusing on channels with pre- and post-selection, i.e., the channels whose input and output are restricted to fixed set of states.
 We proved that the overhead is determined by the rank of projection operators specifying the input and output states.
 Also, the form of decomposition under the pre- and post-selection is explicitly given.
 As a demonstration, we applied the method to decompose the unitary operator for the HHL algorithm, showing an efficient channel decomposition (or equivalently low sampling overhead) thanks to the pre- and post-selection.

 There are many examples of channels with pre- and post-selection to which the proposed method is applicable.
-A typical example is, a gate for probabilistic state preparation.
+A typical example is a gate for probabilistic state preparation, because the quantum operation is embedded into the larger unitary gate and is implemented by pre- and post-selections of ancilla qubits.
 The probabilistic imaginary time evolution, which can be used for quantum chemistry, also falls into this class \cite{kosugi2022imaginary, Liu2021-vf, Lin2021-er}.
-The differential equation solver \cite{berry2014high,berry2017quantum,xin2020quantum,liu2021efficient,an2022theory}, which can be used for finance \cite{rebentrost2018quantum, miyamoto2021pricing}, may also be a relevant target to be investigated.
-In addition, to extend the class of target channels, we need to develop a gadget for systematically decomposing a small part of the entire circuit, such as the Toffoli gate contained in the circuit for the factorization algorithm \cite{Oonishi-2022}.
+The differential equation solvers \cite{berry2014high,berry2017quantum,xin2020quantum,liu2021efficient,an2022theory}, which can be used for finance \cite{rebentrost2018quantum, miyamoto2021pricing}, may also be a relevant target to be investigated because they are based on the HHL algorithm.
+Finally, to extend the class of target channels, we need to develop a gadget for systematically decomposing a small part of the entire circuit, such as the Toffoli gate contained in the circuit for the factorization algorithm \cite{Oonishi-2022}.